NadireGh/GoogleFlights/README.md

 Live: https://pw8vr.csb.app/

-GoogleFlightsWipro is a React JS static site.
+GoogleFlights is a React JS static site.

 ## Technologies used: